Belgrade–Pristina Dialogue: Fifth round

 The fifth round of dialogue was set to take place on 14 and 15 June 2011, but was delayed a few days before.
 It was assumed that the meeting would instead be held in late June, but it was pushed back to 2 July 2011.
 It was expected that solutions would be reached on the cadaster, freedom of movement and vital records.
 Electricity and telecommunications issues may also have been resolved in that round.
 Agreement was reached on freedom of movement across the border (both persons and cars), exchange of information regarding Serbia's civil registries to help Kosovo establish its own civil registry, and recognising each other's educational diplomas.

 Sixth round

 The sixth round of dialogue was set to take place on 20 and 21 July 2011.
 They were postponed to September on 19 July, allegedly because Kosovo's representative wanted to have Kosovo's state symbols shown, which the Serbian representative rejected.
 They were later set for 2 September 2011.
-Agreement was reached on the customs issue (the stamp will only feature the words "Customs of Kosovo") and on the cadaster; while telecommunications and university degrees were also discussed, no agreement was reached on these issues.
+Agreement was reached on the customs issue (the stamp will only feature the words "Customs of Kosovo") and on the cadaster; telecommunications and university degrees were also discussed, but no agreement was reached on these issues.